S. Danev (Sofia, Bulgaria)

 The Leipzig event was a grand day for BCLF and especially for its Yugoslav and Bulgarian members.
 It opened the doors to further initiatives of eurointegration:

 - in 1996 BCLF became Associate Member of IFCC, EFCC and ECLM.

-In 1994–1996 the TEMPUS PROJECT on TEACHING AND TRAINING IN MOLECULAR BIOLOGY, coordinated by Bulgaria jointly with Belgium and Germany, involving 106 participants from Bulgaria, Macedonia and Greece, bore rich fruits: establishment of three new laboratories in Sofia and Plovdiv, 18 joint projects, 25 fellowships.
+In 1994–1996 the TEMPUS PROJECT on TEACHING AND TRAINING IN MOLECULAR BIOLOGY, coordinated by Bulgaria jointly with Belgium and Germany, involving 106 participants from Bulgaria, North Macedonia and Greece, bore rich fruits: establishment of three new laboratories in Sofia and Plovdiv, 18 joint projects, 25 fellowships.
 The project had a strong impact on molecular diagnosis of thalassemia, Balkan nephropathy, a set of new neuropathies met solely in our region, several myopathies, new mucoviscidosis haplotypes, and to meetings and teaching courses with about 50 lectures, etc.